febcode/django/basic.md

 Groups
 Password Hashing System
 Forms Validation
 A pluggable backend system

-Q 48.
+### Q 48.
 What is the “Django.shortcuts.render” function?
 We need the render function when a View function produces a web page as a HttpResponse instead of a basic string.
 Render is a shortcut for passing a template and a data dictionary.
 This function combines templates with a data dictionary using a templating engine.
 Finally, render() provides a HttpResponse containing the rendered text as well as the data from the models.

 Syntax: render(request, template_name, context=None, content_type=None, status=None, using=None)

-Q 49.
+### Q 49.
 What is a context in Django?
 In Django, a context is a dictionary in which the keys represent variable names and the values reflect the values of those variables.
 This dictionary or context is supplied to the template, which finally outputs the dynamic content using the variables. i.e. {var1: 11, var2: 12}, when you pass this context to the template render method, {{ var1 }} would be replaced with 11 and {{ var2 }} with 12 in your template.

-Q 50.
+### Q 50.
 What is serialization in Django?
 Serializers in the Django REST Framework are responsible for transforming objects into data types that javascript and front-end frameworks can understand.
 After validating the incoming data, serializers also enable deserialization, which allows parsed data to be transformed back into complex types.

-Conclusion
-At last, Aspiring Django developers can benefit from preparing for interviews by reviewing the top 50 most asked Django interview questions, ranging from basic to advanced topics, to help them crack their upcoming interviews.
-Additionally, understanding Django’s architecture, features, and project directory structure, as well as setting up a virtual environment, can help developers to